-Unlike a lot of scientific information out there-say organic chemistry or human biology-there can be a lot (more) of misinformation about climate that parades as good, solid information.
+Unlike a lot of scientific information out there-say organic chemistry or human biology-there is a lot of misinformation about climate that parades as good, solid information.
 So, in the spirit of directing you to more reliable information, here are some additional websites about climate science.
-Clicking on an image of the image of the websites below will open them in a new browser tab.
-Also feel free to seek out your own sources, and, if you're curious about the reputability, feel free to ask us!
+Clicking on any of the websites below will open it in a new browser tab.
+Also feel free to seek out your own sources, and, if you're curious about the reputability, feel free to ask us.